m0mus/helidon-ai-hol/hol/07_filling_embedding_store.md

 The **formatted text** should look like this:

-> `"Latte: A rich espresso drink with steamed milk.
+> Latte: A rich espresso drink with steamed milk.
 Category: Drink.
 Price: $4.50.
 Tags: Hot, Customizable, Classic.
-Add-ons: Oat milk, Soy milk, Extra shot, Caramel syrup."`
+Add-ons: Oat milk, Soy milk, Extra shot, Caramel syrup.

 📌 **Add the following method to `MenuItemsIngestor.java`:**